In this guide we’ll look at the best wood glue products for the UK market.

 Wood Glue Buyer’s Guide

-When choosing a wood glue, you want something that bonds fast and provides a strong bond.
+When choosing a glue for wood, you want something that bonds fast and provides a strong bond.
 Many wood glues are, once dry, stronger than the wood itself.

 In addition, you should check that the glue is suitable for the application you are using it for.
-Some wood glues are suitable for outdoor use and wet conditions so check if this is important to your glueing job.
+Some wood glues are more suitable for outdoor use and wet conditions, i.e. they produce a waterproof finish, so don’t forget to look specifically for exterior wood glue or waterproof wood glue.
+Similarly some wood glues are heat resistant so you might want to check this too.

-Most wood glues are solvent free and non-toxic so can be used without worrying about nasty fumes.
+Most glues for wood are solvent-free and non-toxic so can be used without worrying about nasty fumes.

 Wood glues are easy to use and provide strong bonding.
 However, for very tricky joints where there is very little area to glue, you might want to choose a two-part glue for extra strong bonding.